 The dosage should be adjusted to fit the needs of each patient.
 Small initial doses should be slowly increased until the desired effect is obtained or the side effects from blockade become troublesome.
 After each increase, the patient should be observed on that level before instituting another increase.
 The dosage should be carried to a point where symptomatic relief and/or objective improvement are obtained, but not so high that the side effects from blockade become troublesome.

-Long-term use of phenoxybenzamine is not recommended (see PRECAUTIONS Carcinogenesis and Mutagenesis).
+Long-term use of phenoxybenzamine is not recommended (see PRECAUTIONS Carciongenesis and Mutagenesis)

 How is Phenoxybenzamine Capsules Supplied

-** Available as Levophed® Bitartrate (brand of norepinephrine bitartrate) from Hospira Inc.
+** Available as Levophed® Bitartrate (brand of norepinephrine bitartrate) from Abbott Laboratories.

 phenoxybenzamine hydrochloride capsule